How to structure pytest-geo for large shapefiles

 def test_polygon_validity(spatial_index):

-for feature in spatial_index.query_bounds():
+for feat in features:

-geom = shape(feature["geometry"])
+geom = shape(feat["geometry"])

 CI/CD Orchestration & Parallel Execution